dm0-/installer/README.md

 ## Status / Notes / To Do

-The project is currently at the stage where I've just dumped some useful things into shell functions that are randomly scattered around the directory.
-It will be completely revised at some point.
-Don't expect anything in here to be stable.
-Don't use this in general.
+The project may be completely revised at some point, so don't expect anything in here to be stable.
+Some operations might still require running on x86_64 for the build system.

-A few bits currently expect to be running on x86_64.
 Three distros are supported to varying degrees:

-  - Fedora supports all features, but only Fedora 30 can be used since it is the only release with an imported GPG key.
+  - Fedora supports all features, but only Fedora 30 and 31 (the default) can be used.
   - CentOS 8 should support everything.
 CentOS 7 is too old to support building a UEFI image.
   - Gentoo supports all features in theory, but its SELinux policy is unsupported with systemd upstream, so it is only running in permissive mode.